Insurance billing API

 Out of pocket expense

-A patients OOP costs may vary based on the specific benefit design and current state of their prescription benefit (i.e. deductible threshold cleared).
-Once your have insurance details for your patients you can use our Copay Request API endpoints to determine the exact OOP expense for your patient and given medication.
+A patients OOP costs may vary based on the specific benefit design and current state of their prescription benefit (ie deductible threshold cleared).
+Once you have insurance details for your patients, you can use our copay request API endpoints to determine the exact OOP expense for your patient and given medication.

 Medical vs pharmacy benefit

 It is important to understand a patient's plan design as it relates to their medication vs pharmacy benefit.
-Typically, when working with Truepill you will be using your patient's prescription benefit which generally cover drugs that are self-administered orally, given by injection, or inhaled.
+Typically, when working with Truepill you will be using your patient's prescription benefit which generally covers drugs that are self-administered orally, given by injection or inhaled.